-They may squeal like a speaker in the school auditorium during your first grader grandson’s class play.
+They may squeal like a speaker in the school auditorium right before the principal speaks.

 While this may sound mortifying, and it is uncomfortable, it is rare when a hearing aid is properly maintained.
 If you’re experiencing it, the earmold may not be properly fitted or you need to replace it.

 Some advanced hearing aids have a feedback cancelation system that identifies feedback and stops it in its tracks.

 2. You can follow conversations in a noisy restaurant